khulnasoft/integrations-core/prometheus/README.md

 ### Metrics

-All metrics collected by the prometheus check are forwarded to Datadog as custom metrics.
+All metrics collected by the prometheus check are forwarded to Khulnasoft as custom metrics.

-Note: Bucket data for a given `<HISTOGRAM_METRIC_NAME>` Prometheus histogram metric are stored in the `<HISTOGRAM_METRIC_NAME>.count` metric within Datadog with the tags `upper_bound` including the name of the buckets.
+Note: Bucket data for a given `<HISTOGRAM_METRIC_NAME>` Prometheus histogram metric are stored in the `<HISTOGRAM_METRIC_NAME>.count` metric within Khulnasoft with the tags `upper_bound` including the name of the buckets.
 To access the `+Inf` bucket, use `upper_bound:none`.

 ### Events

-Prometheus Alertmanager alerts are automatically sent to your Datadog event stream following the webhook configuration.
+Prometheus Alertmanager alerts are automatically sent to your Khulnasoft event stream following the webhook configuration.

 ### Service Checks

 The Prometheus check does not include any service checks.

 ## Prometheus Alertmanager
 Send Prometheus Alertmanager alerts in the event stream.
 Natively, Alertmanager sends all alerts simultaneously to the configured webhook.
-To see alerts in Datadog, you must configure your instance of Alertmanager to send alerts one at a time.
+To see alerts in Khulnasoft, you must configure your instance of Alertmanager to send alerts one at a time.
 You can add a group-by parameter under `route` to have alerts grouped by the actual name of the alert rule.

 ### Setup
 1. Edit the Alertmanager configuration file, `alertmanager.yml`, to include the following:
 ```
 receivers:
-- name: datadog
+- name: khulnasoft
   webhook_configs:
   - send_resolved: true
     url: https://app.khulnasoft.com/intake/webhook/prometheus?api_key=<KHULNASOFT_API_KEY>